Tutorial #1 (Getting Started)

 All messages are shown with the following attributes.

-Note that video posts on Instagram appear as pictures in JammText.
-The picture is typically the first frame of the video.
-This is to ensure a quality experience and reduce moderating time.
+JammText will not display video sent via Text, email or Twitter.
+This is to reduce moderating time.
 Filtering videos would require the user to watch the video before approving.
 Furthermore, videos may not look optimal in banner mode on top of other video content.

 When an event is first started, JammText pre-populates the display will a few default messages.
 The default messages instruct the audience to send messages and pictures, and have placeholder pictures with silhouette faces on them.
 These messages are intended to spark audience interaction.
 After several audience messages and pictures have been received, the default messages appear rarely if at all.